EMILY GIELNIK

 Gielnik was playing in the league for a couple of years where things were going well, soon being called up to the national team, making her debut, and, in the Emily Gielnik way, scoring a hat-trick.
 It was her partner at the time who inspired her to open her own commercial space: a personal training and conditioning gym.
 "I feel successful when I get to change someone's life, and that's something the outside world probably doesn't know about me - being able to turn someone's life around makes me feel my best."
 It was during this period that Gielnik found her "sweet spot."
 She described this period as being "completely obsessed with the gym side of things," leading her to play her best football as she was happiest beyond the field.
 As soon as she took the pressure off, that's when she started getting the callbacks into camp.

-We also discussed the establishment of the Australian National team, known as the Matildas.
-Reflecting on the early days, Gielnik noted, "It was good because it's all that we knew."
+Through this conversation, we also had the opportunity to touch on how the Australian National team, also known as the Matildas, was set up.
+When asked how the setup was back then, her response was, "It was good because it's all that we knew."
 "We were scrambling to get three to five thousand to a game.
-We got ten thousand, and we were almost crying."
-The turning point came during an Olympic campaign when momentum began to build.
-Reflecting on those times, she questioned whether they ever expected to achieve such heights.
-"Where it was to where it is now, it's totally different," she remarked.
+We got ten thousand, and we were almost crying.”

-Delving deeper into their journey, we explored whether Gielnik and her teammates envisioned transforming the Matildas into Australia’s most iconic team, despite the challenges and misconceptions they faced as female footballers.
-She reflected, "Five-plus years ago we did think to ourselves; are we ever going to get anywhere with this?
+Of course, we dived into this topic, asking Gielnik if she and her teammates believed they could build the Matildas up to be what they are now – Australia’s most iconic team – even through the misconceptions they face as 'female' footballers.
+She elaborated, "Five-plus years ago we did think to ourselves; are we ever going to get anywhere with this?
 Is there just too far of a gap?
-It's not about us versus them; we just wanted equality."
-This sentiment emerged when discussing the inaccuracies often associated with being a female footballer.
+It's not about us vs them, we just wanted equality," she describes after being asked about her thoughts on the misconceptions that come with being a footballer.

-As a team, their belief in seizing opportunities was steadfast, even as they questioned whether their moment would come.
-"Football is about moments, and this World Cup was the biggest moment that changed women's football forever."
+As a team, it's not that they never believed in the opportunity yet questioned whether they were going to get their moment, their opportunity.
+"Football is about moments, and this World Cup was the biggest moment that changed women's football forever.”

-Speaking about the next generation and what’s to come, Gielnik reveals "It's crazy to think where the ceiling is now because it feels like we've reached it."
+Speaking about the next generation and what’s to come, Gielnik explains, "It's crazy to think where the ceiling is now because it feels like we've reached it."

-Emily Gielnik may describe herself as a risk-taker who is fast and powerful on the pitch, but to us, she embodies exactly what an individual with a 'no half jobs' mentality is — someone who is willing to "sink or swim" to get to the position that they see themselves being in.
+Emily Gielnik may describe herself as a risk-taker who is fast and powerful on the pitch, but to us, she embodies exactly what an individual with a 'no half jobs' mentality is—someone who is willing to sink or swim to get to the position they see themselves being in.